Oracle Backend for Microservices and AI

 This video provides a quick overview of the setup process.

-Installing Oracle Backend for Spring Boot and Microservice takes approximately one hour to complete.
+Installing Oracle Backend for Microservices and AI and Microservice takes approximately one hour to complete.
 The following steps are involved:

 Set Up the OCI Environment